sdiehl/wiwinwlh/tutorial.md

 ReaderT
 -------

-For example there exist three possible forms of Reader monad.
+For example, there exist three possible forms of th Reader monad.
 The first is the Haskell 98 version that no longer exists but is useful for pedagogy.
-Together with the *transformers* variant and the *mtl* variants.
+The other two are the *transformers* variant and the *mtl* variants.

 *Reader*